Entry requirements

 The entry requirements and assessment process are the same for all applicants.

-Towards the end of the Scheme, we’ll work with you to help you secure your first management post in the NHS, and this includes NHS job search advice from the GMTS support network.
+Towards the end of the Scheme, we will work with you to support you with finding your first substantive post in the NHS, and this includes NHS job search advice from the the NHS GMTS support network.

-There’s a wide range of posts to choose from across NHS organisations.
+The NHS is always changing and there are a wide range of posts to choose from across different NHS organisations.
 Your experiences on on-scheme will help you decide what type of job you want to pursue after leaving the Scheme.